 We proceed as follows.
-In the next section we provide evidence of a reduced-form link between UV-R and economic activity, both at the country and the sub-national level.
+In the next section, we provide evidence of a reduced-form link between UV-R and economic activity, both at the country and the sub-national level.
 Subsequently, Section 3 explores the hypothesized mechanism, which links UV-R to global income disparities.
 Section 4 concludes.

-2. UV-R and Development: The Reduced Form
+2. UV-R AND DEVELOPMENT: THE REDUCED FORM

 2.1.
-Cross-Country Analysis: Specification
+Cross-country analysis: specification

-The specification we use to analyze the cross-country data is the following:
+The specification we use to analyse the cross-country data is the following:

-$$\log(y_i) = \beta_0 + \beta_1 \log(uv_i) + Z_i'\gamma + U_i, \tag{1}$$ where $\log(y_i)$ is either GDP per worker or GDP per capita in country i; $\log(uv_i)$ measures the intensity of UV-R in country i; and Z_i is a vector of auxiliary controls.
+$$\log(y_i) = \beta_0 + \beta_1 \log(uv_i) + Z_i'\gamma + u_i, \tag{1}$$ where $\log(y_i)$ is either GDP per worker or GDP per capita in country i; $\log(uv_i)$ measures the intensity of UV-R in country i; and Z_i is a vector of auxiliary controls.
 The parameter of interest is β_1 .

 When estimating equation (1) by OLS, our main concern is omitted variable bias.
-Inspired by the literature on the fundamental determinants of productivity (see Acemoglu, 2009, Ch.
+Inspired by the literature on the fundamental determinants of productivity (Acemoglu, 2009, Ch.
 4), we attempt to minimize the risk that our estimates of β_1 are convoluting the influence from known productivity determinants by controlling for an extensive set of potential confounders.

 UV-R features a very strong latitude gradient.
 Since latitude may capture a host of income determinants, we include it in Z. In our regressions, we allow absolute latitude to enter in two ways: linearly and as latitude fixed effects.
-The latitude fixed effects are constructed such that each 10-degree latitude bin is allowed to hold a separate impact on our income measures.
-In our full specification, identification is therefore obtained from the residual variation in UV-R that is orthogonal to absolute latitude.4 outcome of past events.
-In this sense our results strikes something of a middle ground between previous contributions that suggest the impact from health on productivity is modest or negative, at least in the short to medium run (see Young, 2005; Acemoglu and Johnson, 2007; Ashraf, Lester and Weil, 2008), and contributions that uncover a strong positive impact on growth (e.g., Gallup and Sachs, 2001; Lorentzen, McMillan and Wacziarg, 2008).
+The latitude fixed effects are constructed such that each 10° latitude bin is allowed to hold a separate impact on our income measures.
+In our full specification, identification is, therefore, obtained from the residual variation in UV-R that is orthogonal to absolute latitude.4

 Two other climate/geography traits cause variation in UV-R beyond absolute latitude, namely cloud cover and elevation.
-In places with more cloud cover, UV-R is (usually) lower; and at higher altitudes,
+In places with more cloud cover, UV-R is (usually) lower; and at higher altitudes, UV-R is higher.

-4 Since UV-R is not decreasing linearly in latitude, latitude fixed effects serves to prune UV-R in a demanding way from its correlation with latitude.

-UV-R is higher.
 Since cloud cover and nation-specific topography do not track latitude fully, these features provide variation in UV-R that is orthogonal to latitude.5